Stackclash/5e-vault/5. Mechanics/Items/Jakarions Staff Of Frost (COS).md

 Imprinted on this staff is a fragment of a dead wizard's personality.
 The first character who touches the staff gains the following flaw: "I crave power above all else, and will do anything to obtain more of it."
 This flaw trumps any conflicting personality trait.

 *Source: Curse of Strahd p.
-187, Derived from Staff of Frost (DMG)*
+187, Derived from *